deanstein/CinderellaCityProject/README.md

 # The Cinderella City Project
-The Cinderella City Project is dedicated to digitally rebuilding a historic shopping center for a virtual retail history experience.
+The Cinderella City Project is an effort to digitally rebuild a historic shopping center for a virtual history experience.
 The real Cinderella City Mall existed in Englewood, Colorado from 1968 to 1998.

 - [Read about the project and donate on Ko-Fi](https://www.ko-fi.com/cinderellacityproject)
 - [Check out photos and videos on Instagram](https://instagram.com/cinderellacityproject)